Citrinate/BoosterManager/README.md

 ## Installation

 - Download the .zip file from the [latest release](https://github.com/Citrinate/BoosterManager/releases/latest)
-- Unpack the downloaded .zip file to the `plugins` folder inside your ASF folder.
+- Locate the `plugins` folder inside your ASF folder.
+Create a new folder here and unpack the downloaded .zip file to that folder.
 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.

 > [!NOTE]